bentoml/BentoML/docs/source/build-with-bentoml/clients.rst

 For file input, you pass a ``Path`` object pointing to the file.
 The client handles the file reading and sends it as part of the request.
 For file output, the client provides the output as a ``Path`` object.
 You can use this ``Path`` object to access, read, or process the file.

-The following code snippet comes from the Service ``ControlNet`` of the :doc:`/use-cases/diffusion-models/controlnet` use case, which accepts and returns an image file.
+The following code snippet comes from the :doc:`/examples/controlnet` example, which accepts and returns an image file.

 .. code-block:: python